 I am a graduate from the University of Michigan- Ross School of Business.
 I tutor in mostly math subjects, but also tutor in essay writing/editing as well as ACT and GMAT.
 I have tutored athletes throughout college and also tutored in high school.
 My tutoring style mostly involves asking leading questions so a student can figure out the correct answer on their own with some guidance.
 Outside of academia, I love to cook, hang out with friends and watch sports.

-University of Michigan-Ann Arbor - Bachelors, Business Administration
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelors, Business Administration and Management

 ACT Composite: 32